mikenguyen69/book-summary/clean-coder.md

 ## Chapter 11 - Pressure

+The professional developer is calm and decisive under pressure, adhering to his training and disciplines, knowing that they are the best way to meet the pressing deadlines and commitments

+Avoid situations that cause pressure via

+	* make only commitments you can fulfill
+	* keep your code clean
+	* work in such a way that you need not change it when in crisis

+Don't panic.
+Make a plan (and talk with your team).
+Don't rush.
+Trust your disciplines.

+Offer pairing to others in crisis

 ## Chapter 12 - Collaboration

+Not all but most programmers like working alone.
+But we need to understand the goals of the people around us, including business folks.

+	* This requires communication.

+Likewise, within the development team: only collective code ownership and pairing produce a good level of communication.
+	* Programming is all about communication.

 ## Chapter 13 - Teams and Projects

+Teams need time (months) to gel, to really get to know each other and learn to truly work together

+Assigning fractional people to projects is a bad idea, as is breaking up a good team at the end of a project.

+Instead, assigning several projects to one team can work well

 ## Chapter 14 - Mentoring, Apprenticeship and Craftsmanship